NVIDIA-AI-Blueprints/aiq-research-assistant/docs/evaluate.md

 The evaluation suite now **automatically generates missing evaluation fields** from your dataset:
 - **Context Relevance Questions**: Generates targeted questions for evaluating retrieved contexts
 - **Coverage Facts/Claims**: Extracts key facts from ground truth for coverage assessment
-- **Skip Workflow Method**: You can upload a dataset that already includes these fields, and the system will automatically detect them in the workflow, so no additional steps are required on your part.
+- **Skip Workflow Hack**: You can upload a dataset that already includes these fields, and the system will automatically detect them in the workflow, so no additional steps are required on your part.

 ## Prerequisites & Dependencies